yuip/hfss-api/README.md

 ##Files
 All the files are organized in the following directories.

-* doc/ - contains the HTML documentation.
+* doc/ - contains the documentation and doxygen-mtocpp related files.
-* examples/ - contains example usage m-files.
+* examples/ - contains example m-files.
 * src/general/ - contains files for operations such as File Open/Save/Close, and Project Create/Save/Make Active etc.,
 * src/3dmodeler/ - contains m-files that generate VBScripts for the 3D-Modeler.
 * src/analysis/ - contains m-files for Analysis (Setup/Solve/Export).